muratkeremozcan/angular-playground/README.md

   },
   ```

-* `yarn add -D star-server-and-test` . [start-server-and-test](https://www.npmjs.com/package/start-server-and-test) makes it easy to spin a localhost in CI and run e2e against it.
+* `npm i -D star-server-and-test` . [start-server-and-test](https://www.npmjs.com/package/start-server-and-test) makes it easy to spin a localhost in CI and run e2e against it.

-  Locally try out the script `yarn easy` to see it serve localhost and then open cypress.
+  Locally try out the script `npm run easy` to see it serve localhost and then open cypress.

   In CI we use a version of it: